Get Started with OCR in C# and VB.NET

 - Can be used to redistribute Tesseract OCR inside commercial & proprietary applications.

-Other free OCR libraries for the .NET platform such other .net tesseract APIs and web services do not perform so well on these real world use cases.
+Other free OCR libraries for the .NET platform such as other .NET Tesseract APIs and web services do not perform so well on these real-world use cases.

 OCR with Tesseract 5 - Start Coding in C#